Unlearned6688/unraid-templates/README.md

 your frontend, the main interactive webpage, should be showing. congrats! wow! now just set the stuff as per normal.

-see the DMB wiki for more information or check the DMB discord or Riven github/discord for more help
+see the DMB wiki (above) for more information or check the DMB discord or Riven github/discord for more help

 (note: do not expect specialized unraid OS debugging or help. you might get help, but don't expect everyone to know the specifics with unraid OS)